broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.12 Hotfix #3
+?> Coroutines (loops that perform continuous non-blocking work) on Entities were piling up on every respawn.
+The effect was server performance degration after significant uptime.
+Now all coroutines on Entities are cleared at the start of every Spawn() call.
+So if you had job coroutines or similar started on an Entities before, use Respawn events or the new Job.OnSpawn() callback to start them fresh each time.

+### API
+- Added Job.OnSpawn() virtual method
+- ShPlayer.RemoveItemsJail() -> SvPlayer.RemoveItemsJail()
+- ShPlayer.RemoveItemsDeath() -> SvPlayer.RemoveItemsDeath(bool dropItems)
+- Briefcase drop logic moved from PlayerDeath event to PlayerRemoveItemsDeath event
+- Job.OnDamageEntity and Job.OnDestroyEntity have their crime handling added to GameSource

 ## 1.12
 ?> The 2021 Update introduces a jumble of minor changes and additions.
 Adds API around user input: Apartment Security Panel code in GameSource serves as an example.
 New animation Packets/Functions to run custom character animations on clients.
 New GameSource events and functions around spectate functionality added.